-PGBFat its third meeting **Note that because of the decision by the Bureaux of the Conference of the Parties and of SBSTTA not to adopt any L documents during the present virtual sessions of the third meeting of the Subsidiary Body on Implementation, the recommendation will be finalized at a later date which will be after the third meeting of the Working Group on the Post-2020 Global Biodiversity Framework.
+[The Subsidiary Body on Implementation recommends that the Open-Ended Working Group on the Post-2020 Global Biodiversity Framework at its third meeting further consider the draft recommendation below and recommends that the Conference of the Parties adopt a decision along the following lines] **Note that because of the decision by the Bureaux of the Conference of the Parties and of SBSTTA not to adopt any L documents during the present virtual sessions of the third meeting of the Subsidiary Body on Implementation, the recommendation will be finalized at a later date which will be after the third meeting of the Working Group on the Post-2020 Global Biodiversity Framework.
 Thus a recommendation referring to the third meeting of the Working Group would likely be obsolete by the time it is formally adopted.
 Thus inputs to the third meeting of the Working Group would need to be conveyed in other ways, for example through the Chair of SBI.

 The Subsidiary Body on Implementation recommends that the Conference of the Parties adopt a decision along the following lines:

 The Conference of the Parties,

-A. Capacity development
+A. Capacity [development][building]

 Recalling decisions XIII/23 and 14/24,

-Noting with appreciation the support provided by Parties, other Governments, the Global Environmental Facility relevant organizations and other stakeholders for capacity development and technical and scientific cooperation activities to assist developing country Parties, Parties with economies in transition, indigenous peoples and local communities, women and youth,
+Noting with appreciation the support provided by Parties, other Governments, the Global Environmental Facility relevant organizations and other stakeholders for capacity [development] and technical and scientific cooperation activities to assist developing country Parties, Parties with economies in transition, indigenous peoples and local communities, women and youth,

-Reaffirming the need to promote strategic and coherent approaches to capacity development and technical and scientific cooperation in supporting the implementation of the Convention and its Protocols,
+Reaffirming the need to promote strategic and coherent approaches to capacity [development] and technical and scientific cooperation in supporting the implementation of the Convention and its Protocols,

-Underscoring the critical importance of capacity development for the effective implementation of the post-2020 global biodiversity framework,
+Underscoring the critical importance of capacity development technical and scientific cooperation and technology transfer for the effective implementation of the post-2020 global biodiversity framework,

 Taking note of the final report on the implementation of the short-term action plan (2017-2020) to enhance and support capacity-building for the implementation of the Convention and its Protocols, and the lessons learned,

-]Welcoming the outcomes of the United Nations Summit on Biodiversity held on 30 September 2020, z
+[Taking note of][Welcoming] the United Nations Summit on Biodiversity held on 30 September 2020,

+[Welcoming partnerships and commitments among organizations, such as PANORAMA: Solutions for a Healthy Planet[1], the Biodiversity and Ecosystem Services in Territories of European Countries Overseas Initiative (BEST) and the Biodiversity and Protected Areas Management programme (BIOPAMA) to support implementation]

-1. Adopts the long-term strategic framework for capacity development to support the implementation of the post-2020 global biodiversity framework, contained in annex I to the present decision;
+[1.
+[Adopts][Takes note of] the long-term strategic framework for capacity [development] to support nationally determined priorities for the implementation of the post-2020 global biodiversity framework, contained in annex I to the present decision;]

-2. Welcomes the capacity-building action plan for the Cartagena Protocol on Biosafety and its Supplementary Protocol, which has been developed to be complementary to the long-term strategic framework referred to in paragraph 1 above;
+2. [[Welcomes] the capacity-building action plan for the Cartagena Protocol on Biosafety and its Supplementary Protocol, which has been developed to be complementary to the long-term strategic framework referred to in paragraph 1 above;]

-3. Takes note of the findings and recommendations of the evaluation of the strategic framework for capacity-building and development to support the effective implementation of the Nagoya Protocol, and reiterates its decision requesting the Executive Secretary to facilitate its revision in line with the long-term strategic framework referred to in paragraph 1 above;
+3. Takes note of the findings and recommendations of the evaluation of the strategic framework for capacity-building and development to support the effective implementation of the Nagoya Protocol, and reiterates its decision NP 3/5 requesting the Executive Secretary to [prepare] its revision in line with the long-term strategic framework referred to in paragraph 1 above;

-4. invites, other Governments, indigenous peoples and local communities relevant organizations, to use the guidance provided in the long-term strategic framework in the design, implementation, monitoring and evaluation of their capacity development initiatives supporting the achievement of the vision, mission, goals and targets of the post-2020 global biodiversity framework;
+4. [Urges Parties within their capacities and capabilities and according to their national circumstances and invites, other Governments, indigenous peoples and local communities, women and youth, IPBES capacity development task force, relevant organizations and other stakeholders, to use the guidance provided in the long-term strategic framework for capacity [development] as a flexible framework in the design, implementation, monitoring and evaluation of their capacity [development] initiatives and programmes supporting the achievement of the vision, mission, goals and targets of the post-2020 global biodiversity framework];